What is a markup language?

 Many word processors also use some kind of markup language to change the appearance of the text in the document.
 This is usually not seen by users of the program, but it happens behind the scenes.
 These kinds of languages are created by computer programmers and are usually only used by the computer.

-See also What is a client machine?
+See also What is a man-machine system?

 The main thing that most markup languages have in common is that they dictate the appearance of text or entire pages, and are often not seen by the end user in the final product.
 In HTML, only the web browser reads and deciphers the meaning of certain codes.
 For example, the tag tells a browser to display all text that follows it in bold.
 To end the bold text, the following tag is inserted: .
 While many people will never use a markup language, they will probably use a product or read a web page that implements its use.